nerffan1/FLOSICDOC/Updt_Man/docs/installation.rst

         GROUP=N

 In this block, the user specifies whether the compilation will be for a parallel :code:`MPI=Y` or serial :code:`MPI=N` version of the code.
-When using a parallel version :code:`MPI=Y`, the user can choose to use a multi-level parallel scheme by setting GROUP=Y.
+When using a parallel version :code:`MPI=Y`, the user can choose to use a multi-level parallel scheme by setting :code:`GROUP=Y`.
 This parallelizes over the orbitals in calculating SIC potentials, and also over the grid points.
 This option can deliver a greater speed up than the single-level parallel scheme, but it is not recommended for new users.